 Decide Who Can See Your Friends List and Friend Activity

-Friend requests on Facebook are inherently awkward.
-Whether you add your best friend, someone you know from school, your mom, or your boss, everyone is your friend.
+Friend requests on Facebook remain awkward.
+Whether you add your best friend, someone you know from school, your mom, or your boss, everyone is a “friend”.
 Well, obviously not!
-And Facebook does acknowledge that there are different qualities among your contacts, which is why they offer default lists like close friends, family, and acquaintances.
+And Facebook does acknowledge various levels of friendship.
+After all, you can sort your friends into close friend, family, acquaintance, or any other custom list you create.

-Do you have a policy for adding friends and have you ever had issues with friend requests?
+What is your policy for adding friends and what kind of issues have you run into with friend requests?